SlimeVR/SlimeVR-Docs-Site/src/common-issues.md

 **Windows 11**

-Head over to your Windows settings > Network & internet.
-Here you can either click "properties" or "Ethernet/Wifi" depending on how your pc is connected.
+Head over to your Windows Settings > Network & internet.
+Here you can either click "Properties" or "Ethernet/WiFi" depending on how your PC is connected.
-From there you can switch the seting called "Network profile type" to "Private Network"
+From there you can switch the setting called "Network Profile Type" to "Private Network"

 ![network1](../src/assets/img/network_private_1.png)
 ![network2](../src/assets/img/network_private_2.png)